damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 Still, this documentation is [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo), and we aim to start pulling things out of there into the runbooks, until this documentation is thin and GitLab.com only.

+## Production events logging

+There are 2 kind of production events that we track:
+- Changes into the production fleet: for this we record things [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
+  - Deploys will be recorded automagically because of the way we do deploys.
+  - General operations can be recorded by creating an empty commit in the repo and pushing it into origin.
+- Outages and general production events
+  - Create an issue in the [infrastructure](https://gitlab.com/gitlab-com/infrastructure/issues) tracker with the _outage_ label, or whatever else applies,
+  - Try to be as explicit as possible on what the root cause is.
+  - If we don't know the root cause, also state it and leave the issue open for followup.
+  - Add the outage issue to the infrastructure agenda for sharing the knowledge, or to asking for guidence.

 # Make GitLab.com settings the default

-As said in the [production engineer job description](jobs/production-engineer/index.html) one of the goals is "Making GitLab easier to maintain for administrators all over the world".
+As said in the [production engineer job description](jobs/production-engineer/index.html) one of the goals is "Making GitLab easier to maintain to administrators all over the world".
 One of the ways we do it is making GitLab.com settings the default for all our customers.
 It is very important that GitLab.com is running GitLab Enterprise Edition with all its default settings.
 We don't want users running GitLab at scale to run into any problems.